drseb/negation-ontology/README.md

 This ontology will be used to represent negated associations between any biomedical items (knockout-mice, diseases, patients, morpholinos, ...) and phenotype ontology classes.

+Associations between a gene or a disease with terms from phenotype ontologies or gene ontologies are sometimes negated.
+This means the intended meaning is that this association is actually NOT seen.
+Currently we only used the keyword “NOT”.
+But as discussed on previous calls, there are different semantics of this “NOT”.
+This ontology should be a first pass at representing this for annotation files in different species.

 ## Versions

 ### Stable release versions